poeli/GOTTCHA/README.md

 We would like to thank Jason Gans for critical discussions on classification and machine learning techniques, and Shihai Feng for the generation of synthetic datasets.

+This project is funded by U.S. Defense Threat Reduction Agency [R-00059-12-0 and R-00332-13-0 to P.S.G.C.].

 -------------------------------------------------------------------
 ## CHANGE LOG
+Version 0.9e:
+> 1. Fix minor bugs
+> 2. Amend the display of runtime information

 Version 0.9d:
 > 1. Splitrim allows lower-case bases in fastq file